 The above information is intended to cover classroom and immigration policies that pertain to you while you are an ECULA student.
-For more information about life in Greenville and other resources, please refer to the International Student Hub in Canvas.
+For more information about life in Greenville and other resources, please refer to the International Students' Survival Guide.

 As always, if you have any questions, please ask us.
 We look forward to an amazing semester with you!